James Douglas Henderson: Political career

 Henderson was born in Okotoks, Alberta.
 He first ran for a seat to the Alberta Legislature in the 1963 general election as the Social Credit candidate in the electoral district of Leduc.
 He defeated five other candidates, including incumbent Ronald Ansley, an independent Social Crediter, and Edmonton councillor Ron Hayter, a Liberal.

 In the 1967 general election Henderson defeated three other candidates by a larger margin of victory than in 1963.

 Henderson was appointed a Commissioner of Oaths on October 24, 1967.
 He was appointed Minister of Health and Minister of the Environment by Premier Harry Strom.

 In 1971, redistribution resulted in the abolition of the electoral district of Leduc, and Henderson ran in the new electoral district of Wetaskiwin-Leduc in the election held that year.
-Henderson won the seat by a narrow margin over Progressive Conservative candidate Emanuel Pyrcz.
+Henderson won the seat by a narrow margin over Progressive Conservative candidate Emanuel Pyrc.
 The Social Credit government was defeated, and Henderson and the remaining Social Credit MLAs moved to the Opposition benches.
-Strom resigned the party's leadership in 1972, and Henderson was named interim leader of the party and thus became Leader of the Opposition.
+Strom resigned from the party's leadership in 1972, and Henderson was named interim leader of the party and thus became Leader of the Opposition.

 Werner Schmidt became party leader in 1973 but did not have a seat in the legislature, so Henderson continued as parliamentary leader and Leader of the Opposition for most of the year.
 However, he quit the party in September and sat as an independent.
 He retired at dissolution of the assembly in 1975.